 In addition, students who work in universities must obtain appropriate employment screening.
-Examples of where child-related employment screening may be required are:
+For example, child-related employment screening may be required for:

-- a student working in health services provided to the public eg university clinics or gyms; and/or
+- a student working in health services provided to the public e.g a university clinic or gym; and/or

-- who attend external venues to supervise/facilitate students where there may be children or vulnerable adults present;
+- a students who attends external venues to supervise/facilitate students where there may be children or vulnerable adults present;

-- a student working as a tutor to university students (as university students who are not yet eighteen are considered legal minors (i.e. 'children').
+- a student working as a tutor to university students (university students who are not yet eighteen years of age are considered legal minors i.e. 'children').